Coolest-KU-students/ValuedIn-BackEnd/ReadMe.md

     ```sh
     dotnet cake --target=StopAll
     ```

+Some tasks rerun others due to dependancy tree.
+If You want to attempt to launch explicit tasks, add ```--exclusive``` flag

 Note: Make sure to update the paths and settings in the Cake configuration to match your specific environment and requirements.